AndrewN4675/Java-BufferedImage-Effects/README.md

 # Java-BufferedImage-Effects
 A simple implementation of graphical effects that work with Java BufferedImages such as grayscale conversion, color inversion, Floyd–Steinberg dithering, noise, etc...

+** All effects are calculated using the CPU

 # Effects

 ## Base Image: